 On the one hand, there are several prominent cryptocurrencies in the landscape that play a similar role to Ethereum.
 It stands to reason that the approval of an Ethereum ETF could therefore illuminate the pathway for these projects to receive their own spot ETFs.

 At the same time, however, it is clear that the SEC is cautious about a potential influx in crypto ETFs.
-In fact, part of the SEC’s trepidation in approving a spot Ethereum ETF is the possibility of setting a precedent that would allow firms to launch similar exchange-traded products (ETPs) based on other cryptocurrencies.
+In fact, part of the SEC’s trepidation in approving a spot Ethereum ETF was the possibility of setting a precedent that would allow firms to launch similar exchange-traded products (ETPs) based on other cryptocurrencies.

 To keep up with breakthrough developments in the crypto space and learn how to best navigate the landscape, make sure to stay tuned to the Matcha blog.